2026 Draft Symposia and Workshops

 Milk Protein and Enzymes Symposium: Clean-Label Dairy Foods—The Functionality of Milk Proteins

-In recent years, the term “clean label” has become associated with health and safety by consumers, making it a major area of interest in the food and dairy industries.
-Although it is not a well-defined claim in food regulations, a key aspect of clean-label formulation is the use of a few, simple, recognizable, and minimally processed ingredients.
-Dairy proteins, with their strong nutritional quality and versatile functionality, can play an important role in developing such products.
-This symposium aims to provide a technical overview of clean-label dairy innovations made possible by maximizing the functionality of dairy proteins.
+In recent years, the term “clean label” has been associated with health and safety by consumers and has received increasing spotlight from the food and dairy industries.
+Although it’s not a well-defined claim in food regulations, a major component of clean label is typically formulating products with simple, fewer, recognizable, and minimally processed ingredients.
+Because of dairy proteins’ great nutritional quality and versatile functionality, they could play an important role in formulating such clean-label products.
+The aim of this symposium is to provide a technical overview of how maximizing the functionality of dairy proteins can enable delivering even cleaner label innovation in various dairy food systems.

 dairy foods